nicolevivaldo/IED-2016-17-3rd-class/lessons/01/README.md

 ## Course introduction, tools and methodology

-- Final goal: Design and build your own portfolio
+- Goal: Design and build your own portfolio
+- Brackets and Chrome
 - Approach: Content-first and Mobile-first
 - Methodology: Agile, MVP and iteration based
 - Evaluation: based on: